kelvinguu/qanli/README.md

 # QA2D

 A model for transforming questions + short answers into full answer sentences.

+The dataset and the models are described in the following paper:

+>Demszky, D., Guu, K., & Liang, P. (2018).
+Transforming Question Answering Datasets Into Natural Language Inference Datasets. arXiv preprint. _arXiv:1809.02922_.[[link](https://arxiv.org/abs/1809.02922)]

 This repo contains the code and examples for both the rule-based model and the neural model.